rockdonald2/HeartDiseasePrediction/README.md

 - `KNeighbors` with multiple n-neighbors values: was totally useless, with results that: n-neighbors value of 1 or 2 was the most precise, which is unreal;
 - `SVC` good score, really bad predicted probabilities;
-- `SGD` had good results, with averages scores around 70-75%, but this depends on a lot factors discussed in the section [Data processing](#data-processing);
+- `SGD` had good results, with average scores around 70-75%, but this depends on a lot factors discussed in the section [Data processing](#data-processing);
 - `LogisticRegression` same as SGD, really hard to tell which is better, depends on how the data is formulated for processing.

 ## Data processing